top of page

 The verb 'amaze' has its etymological origins in the Old English word 'amasian,' which was derived from the Old English 'ā,' meaning 'on' or 'onwards,' and 'masian,' signifying 'to confuse' or 'bewilder.'
 This Old English term, in turn, can be traced back to the Old French word 'amaisier,' which meant 'to stupefy' or 'astound.'
 'Amaze' has evolved from these roots to describe the act of astonishing or overwhelming someone with wonder, surprise, or awe.
 Its etymology underscores the notion of leaving someone in a state of bewilderment or astonishment, as if their perception has been momentarily suspended by the intensity of the experience.

-Find the meaning of amaze
+Quiz: Find the meaning of the verb amaze:

 Try Again!